CDL-Quantum/CohortProject_2022/Week1_Rydberg/Business_Application_final.md

 i and j denote the sites which are adjacent to each other.

-- Figures show the calculated total energy (Kinetic + Potential) for a 9-sites spin chain with nearest neighbor interaction.
+- Figures [1-3] show the calculated total energy (Kinetic + Potential) for a 9-sites spin chain with nearest neighbor interaction.
 The parameters U and beta are the Hubbard U and the inverse temperature, respectively.
 The larger beta=10 corresponds to the low temperature regime to realize the ground state of the system.
+As seen the lowest energy is obtained at chemical potential=0.
+The energy increases by increasing/decreasing the chemical potential, and the larger beta (lower temperature), the lower enrgy.

 total density operator $\hat{n}_i = \hat{n}_{i \downarrow} + \hat{n}_{i \uparrow}$